3rdIteration/Satochip-DIY/readme.md

 You can source these Java Smartcards from a range of different websites depending on where in the world you live.
 Generally speaking, purchasing single cards is rarely cost-effective and you will often end up paying $20+ USD on shipping.

 **If you want to be sure that the card will work and support development of this project, it is best to source the card through SatoChip...
-(Their pricing is quite competitive, especially for a single card)**
+(Their pricing is quite competitive, especially for a single card)** [Buy from Satochip](https://satochip.io/product/card-for-diy-project/)

+### SmartCard Readers
+You can both program and use Satochip applets with either hard-wired (Contact) or NFC (Contactless) Smart Card Readers.

+Generally speaking, any generic USB Smart-Card reader will work fine for both programming and operation of Satochip cards.

+### Compatibility Notes
+* Some Smartcards might work fine over the NFC interface, but not work correctly over the contact interface.
+(This may be resolved in future updates)
+* The **ACS ACR 122U** reader is unreliable for flashing applets and may brick your card.
+(Though works fine for normal operation after they have been flashed)

 ## Obtaining Applets to Flash to Javacards